PsykoDev/auto-club-rewards/Readme.md

-### Tera toolbox module to automatically claim the club rewards on the desired characters.
+### Tera toolbox module which is claiming the club rewards on the desired characters.

 ---